 The “satisfactory” threshold is specifically tailored for a particular app context.
 Because it is relatively more stable than response time, Apdex can serve as a robust alert metric for performance issues.

-Because Datadog integrates not only with New Relic but with 150+ other infrastructure technologies, you can easily correlate metrics and events between systems.
+Because Datadog integrates not only with New Relic but with over 700 other infrastructure technologies, you can easily correlate metrics and events between systems.
 With a dashboard displaying performance metrics from New Relic together with metrics from your app servers, load balancers, caches, and databases, you can quickly pinpoint the root cause of performance problems and start to investigate right away.